MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop2-searchfilterhandler.md

 |-|-|
 | [Extensions](element-1-extensions.md) | Defines one or more extensibility points for the app. |

+## Remarks

+Starting with Windows Build [TBD], this app extension will no longer work for desktop apps packaged as UWP apps using Windows Desktop Bridge.
+Including this extension in the package manifest for Desktop Bridge apps will have no effect.

 ## Requirements

 | Item  | Value  |